fer/ion-tree-list/README.md

 Don't hesitate to ping me on my [email](mailto:fer@ferqwerty.com) if you are missing a feature, a fix or you simply want to contribute.

-There's an existent list of issues right [here](https://github.com/fer/ion-tree-list/issues).
+There's a list of issues right [here](https://github.com/fer/ion-tree-list/issues).